📝 Scenarios & decision guides · ⏱️ 3 min read

 Frequently asked questions

-What if I have multiple suppliers for the same product?
+What if I have backup suppliers for the same ingredient?

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.